BirdsCanada/NatureCounts_IntroTutorial/docs/03-ViewData.md

   - meta_protocol_types: protocol types and descriptions

 Comprehensive reference articles are availble online for retrieving [Region](https://birdstudiescanada.github.io/naturecounts/articles/region-codes.html) and [Species](https://birdstudiescanada.github.io/naturecounts/articles/species-codes.html) codes.
 We do not repeat those material here, but encourage you to review these prior to proceeding.

 You can explore the metadata materials using one line of code.
 For example, you can view the Important Bird Area (iba) metadata using:

 ```r
 meta_iba_codes()
 ```

-## Examples and Exercises {#Data3.6}
+## Examples {#Data3.6}

-Here are a few examples and excersise for you to work through to become familar with the `nc_count` function.
+Here are a few examples for you to work through to become familar with the `nc_count` function.

 *Example 1*: Determine the number of collections and records for a specific *region*.
 The options include: country, statprov, subnational2, iba, bcr, utm_squares, bbox.
 You can find details and examples on how to [search_region](https://birdstudiescanada.github.io/naturecounts/articles/region-codes.html) at the link provided.